GeWu-Lab/OGM-GE_CVPR2022/README.md

 ## News
+- We release a balanced audiovisual dataset for imbalance mult-modal learning analysis!
+[Paper](https://arxiv.org/abs/2302.10912)
+- We further develop imbalance-mitigating method, MMCosine, for audio-visual fine-grained tasks!
+The [paper](https://arxiv.org/abs/2303.05338) has been accepted by ICASSP2023.
-The effectiveness of the OGM-GE method has been corroborated by the work of several other researchers.
+- The effectiveness of the OGM-GE method has been corroborated by the work of several other researchers.

 | Task               | Dataset     |Modalities | w/o OGM-GE | w/ OGM-GE or similar | Source                                                                                                         |
 |--------------------|--------------|--------------|------|------|------|
 | Action Recognition | UCF101       |RGB, Optical-Flow | 82.3 | 84.0 | [1] |